vaites/wordpress-plugin-feed/README.md

 * Highlighted security updates
   * Link to known vulnerabilities on [CVE Details](http://www.cvedetails.com)
 * Semantic Versioning syntax
-* Support for (less accurate) changelog of proprietary plugins:
+* Support for (less accurate) changelog of proprietary plugins or with external changelog:
   * All-In-One SEO Pack
   * BuddyPress
   * Gravity Forms
   * Slider Revolution
   * The WordPress Multilingual Plugin (WPML)
+  * Visual Composer
 * Compatible with PHP 5.3 or greater

 Because this tool parses HTML of different websites, result cannot be 100% accurate and can fail after a change in the code.
 So issues and pull requests are welcome...